Who's Responsible For IoT Security?

 I'm afraid that the documentation is _not_ available.
 Features are modified without notification, especially including how new "features" are designed and how the back end data is protect on the vendor's part.
 I'm afraid I recently attended a presentation on a new set of IoT devices, and had a quiet back room talk with several of the IT personnel about how they handle the data.
 I

+No, not just developers.
+I work on IoT, we do security and we try to do the best security.
+Customers don't think this is important.
+It raises the cost.
+We get a max cost of a product and adding security can blow past it.
+A big problem is with companies and customers alike wanting to jump on the band wagon with instant results.

+Also, security requires resources.
+More memory, better chips (ie, keep keys out of RAM), use PKI instead of preshared keys, etc. Every framework online that claims to IoT ready

-It's the classical dancing pigs problem (Score:4, Informative)
+It's the classical dancing pigs problem (Score:5, Informative)

 Only worse.